Corsarrior/NFT-preview-card-component/README.md

 ### Continued development

-I hope to continue learning about HTML Canvas and its potential to create interactive website and also improve my CSS skills.
+I hope to continue learning about HTML Canvas and its potential to create interactive websites and also improve my CSS knowledge.

 ## Author